Faculty and Staff Services

 Students should plan to meet with a career professional early in their ONU careers.
 We encourage students to connect with the Office of Polar Careers during their first year on campus.
 Students also can engage with our office by attending Emerging Professional Series (EPS) presentations.
-You will find the list of topics here.
-The EPS schedule also is linked at the bottom of this page.
+You will find the list of topics here and the calendar of the presentations linked at the bottom of this webpage.
 Based on a recent National Association of Colleges and Employers (NACE) survey, the likelihood of students getting job offers increases with the frequency of career center use.

 - Can your office help with choosing a major?

 Students can meet individually with a staff professional to discuss potential majors and careers of interest.
 We can help students explore and narrow career options.
-The Office of Polar Careers and the Counseling Center partner to offer a variety of assessment tools that provide helpful information to identify skills, interests and values and how these relate to specific careers.
-We work toward helping students make the most of their time and knowledge in making informed academic decisions.
+The Office of Polar Careers offers assessment tools that provide helpful information to identify skills, interests and values and how these relate to specific careers.
+We work toward helping students make informed academic decisions.